wp-plugins/nextgen-facebook/readme.txt

 <p>NextGEN Facebook (NGFB) <strong>gives you total control over the information social websites need</strong>, improving Google Search ranking, social engagement, and click-through-rates on Facebook, Google+, Twitter, Pinterest, LinkedIn, StumbleUpon, Tumblr and and many more &mdash; along with offering many of the most popular social sharing buttons!</p>

-<strong>Looking for the NGFB Pro version?</strong> [Upgrade the Free plugin quickly and easily.](http://surniaulula.com/extend/plugins/nextgen-facebook/)
+<strong>Looking for the NGFB Pro version?</strong> [Upgrade the Free plugin quickly and easily here.](http://surniaulula.com/extend/plugins/nextgen-facebook/)

 = Quick List of Features =